Alan Cross’ Frequently Asked Questions:

 My obsession with music began at age six when my grandmother gave me a transistor radio—an old Lloyds—which spawned an all-consuming fascination with things that came over airwaves.
 A few years later, my uncle—who moonlighted by servicing jukeboxes—kick-started my record collection by dumping a box of old 7-inch singles on me one Sunday afternoon.
 I was hooked.

-In 1980, I got my start CKUW at the University of Winnipeg, which, at the time, was a closed-circuit station.
+In October 1980, I got my start at CKUW at the University of Winnipeg, which, at the time, was a closed-circuit station.
 Our broadcast range was limited to one hallway and one cafeteria.

 After fifteen years as a CFNY/Edge in a variety of announcer gigs, I moved to program director at Y95 in Hamilton, overseeing, in part, a frequency change that made the station Y108.